renaealisha54-debug/Vicious-deck-/README.md

-© 2026 Love.
+© 2026 Alisha Bevis.
 All rights reserved.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).